Ph.D., University of Alabama, Department of History, 2009

 Articles and Essays:

 “The Megachurch in Christian History,” in Stephen Hunt, ed., Brill Handbook on Megachurches.
-Under contract and in progress.
+(Brill Publishers, under contract and in progress).

-“‘Contraband’ Women: Gender, Race, and Resistance in Union Camps,” with Kristopher Teters, in Megan Bever and Laura Mammina, eds., Civil and Uncivil Wars.
-Under advance contract and submitted to press.
+“‘Contraband’ Women: Gender, Race, and Resistance in Union Camps,” with Kristopher Teters, in Megan Bever and Laura Mammina, eds., Civil and Uncivil Wars (Louisiana State University Press, under advance contract and submitted to press).

 “Sanctifying the SUV: Megachurches, the Prosperity Gospel, and the Suburban Christian,” in John Archer, Paul J.P.
 Sandul, and Katherine Solomonson, eds., Making Suburbia: New Histories of Everyday America (University of Minnesota Press, 2015), 240-258.